• Skip to primary navigation

 Liner

 Kids don’t skate as much as a senors do.
 So, they sweat less.
 With these conditions applied, Bauer added removable bootie liner in their Lil Angel skates.
-The liner intends to provide more comfort comparing to soaking sweats.
+The liner intends to provide more comfort compared to soaking sweats.

 Girls love fluffy things around them.
 A bootie liner is a Bauer strategy to attract little angels.